interledgerjs/ilp-module/README.md

 - store: `{ prefix: 'key-prefix'}`
 - backend: `{ spread: 0.01}`

+These are enforced if using TypeScript and overriding the known-module interfaces (`IlpPlugin`, `IlpLogger`, `IlpBackend` and `IlpStore`) or using the convenience functions (`createPlugin()` etc).

+For all modules except the `logger` a `logger` instances is expected as one of the services.
+The loader will determine an apporpriate namespace and call `createLogger()` if one is not provided.

 ## Usage

-A full blown call to the loader loks as follows.
-Only `type` is required.
+A full blown call to the loader looks as follows.
+(Note: Only `type` is required.)

 ```js
 const type = 'store' // Or 'logger', 'backend', 'plugin'